top of page

 Korea-ASEAN Forum

-The Korea Institute for Southeast Asian Studies (KISEAS) under the association annually organized Advanced Seminars from 2005 to 2016, fostering collaboration between Korean and Southeast Asian graduate students.
+The Korea Institute for Southeast Asian Studies (KISEAS), under the association, organized Advanced Seminars annually from 2005 to 2016, fostering collaboration between Korean and Southeast Asian graduate students.
 To efficiently execute forums and on-site seminars, KISEAS collaborated with the Southeast Asian Studies Regional Exchange Foundation (SEASREP), headquartered in Manila.

 03